English

 Who is responsible for the committee?

-The Committee operates in accordance with an agreement between the Ministry of Finance and Economic Affairs, the Financial Services Association and the Consumers’ Association of Iceland as December 17th, 2021.
+The Committee operates in accordance with an agreement between the Ministry of Finance and Economic Affairs, Finance Iceland and the Consumers’ Association of Iceland as of 1st of January 2022.

 What is the committee’s area of responsibility?